 Be it for work, holiday or even just a layover, Singapore is one of the busiest hubs in Southeast Asia.
-Citizens of different countries, not only from Asia but all Continents, go to work in Singapore, either for a short consultancy trip or to settle there.
+Citizens of different countries, not only from Asia but all Continents, go to work to this business city, either for a short consultancy trip of 2 days in Singapore or to settle there.
 In this article, we aim to provide you with the best tips for your business travel in Singapore.

 Business travel in Singapore, tips for a smooth trip

 Before you go, a bit of history

 A former colony, this now sovereign city-state was founded in 1819 as a trading port of the East India Company by Stamford Raffles and in 1826 was acquired by Britain to become part of their Straits Settlements, alongside Malacca and Penang in the Malay Peninsula.

 All throughout the second half of the 19th century, Singapore became a thriving trading port between Asia and Europe and its economy prospered to the extent that immigrants started flocking, mainly from neighboring Asian countries but also from Europe and India.
 The city was divided into areas and each quarter was inhabited by a different community: Chinese in what today is Chinatown, a lovely colorful neighborhood, European traders and wealthy Asians in the European Town, Muslims, Arabs and Malaysians in Kampong Glam, while Indians settled in Chulia Kampong.